Megacheira: Morphology

 Megacheirans are defined by their possession of uniramous (unbranched) "great appendages", which are their first pair of head appendages.
-The first one or two proximalmost segments/podomeres closest towards the body are spineless (it has been argued that the supposed first of the two proximal podomeres is actually an arthrodial membrane), while the remaining 3–4 more distal podomeres towards the ends of the limbs each typically bear a single upward pointing spine attached towards the distal end of the segment, with the spineless proximal segment/s typically being connected to the spined distal segments by an elbow-like joint, which curled upwards.
+The first one or two proximalmost segments/podomeres closest towards the body are spineless (it has been argued that the supposed first of the two proximal podomeres is actually an arthrodial membrane), while the remaining 3–4 more distal podomeres towards the ends of the limbs each typically bear a single upward pointing spine attached towards the distal (towards the tip) end of the segment, with the spineless proximal segment/s typically being connected to the spined distal segments by an elbow-like joint, which curled upwards.
 The great appendages have been interpreted as raptorial limbs involved in predation, with those of some genera such as Yohoia being structurally comparable to the raptorial maxillipeds of mantis shrimp.
-The spines on the great appendages of leanchoilid megacheirans such as Leanchoilia and Yawunik are elongated into flagella-like structures, suggesting a sensory role alongside predatory function.
-The body is divided into the head and the trunk.
-The biramous (divided into two branches) limbs of megacheirans are homonomous (i.e. having little differentiation from each other), with endopods (the lower, leg-like branches) typically divided into seven segments/podomeres, and paddle-shaped exopods (the upper limb branches), which are fringed with thin lamellae.
+The spines on the great appendages of leanchoilid megacheirans such as Leanchoilia and Yawunik are elongated and whip-like, suggesting an antennae-like sensory role alongside predatory function.
+The body is divided into the head and the trunk, with the upper surface of the body being covered in overlapping tergites (upper body plates).
+On the head behind the great appendages and on the trunk were attached pairs of biramous (divided into two branches) limbs running along the body.
+The biramous limbs of megacheirans are homonomous (i.e. having little differentiation from each other), with endopods (the lower, leg-like branches) typically divided into seven segments/podomeres, and paddle-shaped exopods (the upper limb branches), which are fringed with thin lamellae.
 The morphology of the terminal telson segment is variable.
 The biramous limbs of at least some megacheirans have been suggested bear exites.